data-spice/data-spice/README.md

 ⚙️ My journey is focused on **building efficient data pipelines**, **exploring cloud technologies**, and **learning how data drives impactful decisions**.

-📊 I enjoy creating **data visuals** that make complex ideas easy to understand and enjoyable to explore.
+📊 I enjoy creating **data visuals** that make complex ideas easy to understand and enjoyable to explore..

 ---